zooniverse/front-end-monorepo/packages/lib-panoptes-js/src/docs/index.md

 - endpoint _(string)_ - the API endpoint for the request.
 Required.
 - data _(object)_ - an object of data to send with the request.
 Optional.
-- host _(string)_ - available to specifiy a different API host.
-Defaults to the hosts defined in the config.js file.
+- host _(string)_ - available to specify a different API host.
+Defaults to the hosts defined in the `config.js` file.
 Optional.

 **Returns**